paolosalvatori/ServiceBusExplorer/README.md

 ### Current scope

 - Interactive browser sign-in only
-- Entra mode currently loads Service Bus queues, topics, and subscriptions only
+- Entra mode currently loads Service Bus queues and topics (with subscriptions), plus Event Hubs when the namespace is detected as an Event Hubs namespace
-- Event Hubs, Notification Hubs, and Relay are not loaded when Entra authentication is selected
+- Notification Hubs and Relay are not loaded when Entra authentication is selected
 - Local persistence stores metadata only, not passwords or SAS keys
 - Managed identity, Azure CLI auth and service principal auth are not included in this feature